AshAvalanche/ash-docs/docs/tools/ansible-avalanche-collection/tutorials/vm-management.md

 ```

 :::tip
-[Ansible Avalanche Collection](https://github.com/AshAvalanche/ansible-avalanche-collection) maintains a AvalancheGo / Ava Labs' VMs [compatibility matrix](https://github.com/AshAvalanche/ansible-avalanche-collection/blob/main/roles/node/vars/main.yml#L29) that keeps you from mistakenly add a VM that is not compatible with your current AvalancheGo version which could cause a critical node failure.
+The Ash team maintains a AvalancheGo / Ava Labs' VMs [compatibility matrix](../reference/roles/avalanche-node.md#available-vms-and-avalanchego-compatibility) that keeps you from mistakenly add a VM that is not compatible with your current AvalancheGo version which could cause a critical node failure.
 :::

 The VM binary can then be found on the Avalanche node at `/opt/avalanche/avalanchego/current/plugins/`: